Laryngomalacia: Optimal Sleep Positions

 If you have multiple infants suffering from laryngomalacia, you might be asking, "Is laryngomalacia genetic?"
 There is insufficient evidence to link laryngomalacia to hereditary genes.
 Many experts blame this condition on inadequate antenatal care.

-If you are wondering, "Do babies with laryngomalacia snore?" here's what you should know.
+If you are wondering, "Do babies with laryngomalacia snore?", here's what you should know.
 Laryngomalacia causes respiratory obstructions that make an infant's breathing noisy.
 This condition is known as stridor, which can be mistaken for snoring in extreme cases.

 If you are asking, "Does laryngomalacia affect sleep?"
 Yes, it does.
 Laryngomalacia causes respiratory complications that make sleep difficult.
 However, you can reduce this discomfort by laying your infants on their backs while they sleep.